br0kend/react/docs/_posts/2016-07-13-mixins-considered-harmful.md

 If you see rendering logic inside a mixin, it’s time to extract a component!

 Instead of `RowMixin`, we will define a `<RowHeader>` component.
-We will also replace the convention of defining a `getHeaderText()` method with the standard mechanism of top-data flow in React: passing props.
+We will also replace the convention of defining a `getHeaderText()` method with the standard mechanism of top-data flow in Reacc: passing props.

 Finally, since neither of those components currently need lifecycle hooks or state, we can declare them as simple functions: